Images Depict Mature Plants

 Chinese Chestnut Trees for Sale Online

-The Chinese Chestnut tree or Castanea Mollissima is a blight resistant rounded shape tree with large leaves from urban yellow and light green.
-These trees are known tree that need to be planted in pairs or in groups to safeguard pollination.
+The Chinese Chestnut tree has a rounded shape tree with large leaves from urban yellow to light green.
+These trees are a well known plant that should be planted in pairs or in groups to safeguard pollination.
 A warm or humid climate is a perfect place for Chinese Chestnut to grow at a maximum rate.

 |Mature Height:||40 to 60 feet|